NIFTy-PPL/NIFTy/README.md

 ## Citing NIFTy

-For the probabilistic programming framework NIFTy, please cite the following.
+To cite the probabilistic programming framework NIFTy, please use the citation provided below.
+In addition to citing NIFTy itself, please consider crediting the Gaussian process models you used and the inference machinery.
+See [the corresponding entry on citing NIFTy in the documentation](https://ift.pages.mpcdf.de/nifty/user/citations.html) for further details.

 ```
 @misc{niftyre,